 Lavespa Roja steps back in time with fashions and gotta-have accessories from yesteryear.
 You can also enjoy a chat with the owner, who loves anything and everything vintage. https://www.facebook.com/lavesparoja

 Santo Spirito Vintage is unabashedly hip with vintage trends and custom-designed apparel.
 Make this your stop if you’re in search of super-cool sunglasses or a coat with a story. https://www.facebook.com/SantoSpiritoVintage

 DINING & DRINKING

 Of course, Valencia’s Historic Centre serves up a flavourful range of food and beverage options, too — from traditional cafes to eclectic restaurants, and enticing bar terraces to pulsating nightclubs.
 All welcome friends old and new, many well into the night!
-(Visit our 24/7 Valencia Facebook page and www.247valencia.com for recommendations and crowd pleasers.)
+Visit our https://linktr.ee/247valencia for more information…

 José appreciates the Historic Centre’s variety and feels certain you will, too.
 “It’s very big and pleasant, yet safe”, he said.
 “You can walk through lovely squares and narrow streets, take a coffee surrounded by beautiful old buildings or join young people enjoying the nightlife.
 In the City Centre, you feel part of the history of Valencia”!